-Kettleburgh Parish Council distributed a leaflet to every household in Kettleburgh earlier in the year that contained the following information -
+Kettleburgh Parish Council distributed a leaflet to every household in Kettleburgh early in 2020 that contained the following information -

 Are you self-isolating because of the COVID-19 pandemic?
 If so, please do not hesitate to let us know if you need any help, such as collecting prescriptions or shopping, or helping to care for any pets or livestock.

 You are welcome to contact any of us shown below.

 The annual parish meeting has been postponed until further notice.

 The following is an introduction to the 'Connected Communities Project'

 “My name is Katie Read and I am a Community Connector working in your area for the Connected Communities Project.
 Connected Communities is a new social prescribing project available in various rural areas of East Suffolk.
 As Community Connectors we work with anyone over the age of 65 to support them with issues such as isolation, low mood, long term health conditions, life events such as separation or bereavement and array of other issues.
 We offer one to one meetings (currently over the phone) to discuss what matters to the individual and support then to come up with a plan to improve their situation.
 We link them to other services within their local community and support them to take the next step to improving their wellbeing.
 We also have our own mobile vehicle which allows us to travel to the most rural areas of Suffolk and provides a safe meeting place for discussion”

 You can contact Katie directly at email@example.com

 The Connected Communities Suffolk leaflet can be seen here.

 A message from Public Health Suffolk's Health Improvement Facilitator